 This breed is thought to have originated in the geographical area called Labrador, the Newfoundland area on the east coast of Canada.

 About Labrador retrievers

 The dogs were used by fishermen to go into the water and pull the fishing nets to shore.
 The Labrador's thick, short coat protected him from the cold water & severe, icy weather.
 Labradors love water, and care must be taken not to let a puppy go near a pool, or it will drown, as it does not know how to get out.
-Fully grown dogs will love to get into water & play with a hosepipe.
+Fully grown dogs will love to get into water, & to play with a hosepipe.

 The Labrador became popular in England as a gun dog and was used to retrieve game that the hunter had shot.